IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 # Get notified when data changes

 To track data changes there are different mechanisms:
-* run a periodic query with date filter to download what changed since your last run.
-Refer to CDC section below
+* Change data capture (CDC): run a periodic query with date filter to download what changed since your last run.
-* register a listener for change events
+* Webhooks: register a listener for change events

 ## Webhooks